Report: Aaron Judge Hitting Roof At Marlins Park Defied NASA Equations

 Ryan Mayer

-Yankees fans have gotten used to the unique pleasure of watching outfielder Aaron Judge send baseballs into the stratosphere during the course of the first half of the season.
+Yankees fans have gotten used to the unique pleasure of watching outfielder Aaron Judge send baseballs into the stratosphere over the first half of the season.
 Yet, even they were impressed by what he was able to do in the Home Run Derby on Monday night.

-One particular swing got plenty of notice, after Judge hit a ball so high that it ended up hitting the Marlins retractable roof and falling into the field of play.
-It was ruled to not be a home run, but it didn’t matter as Judge would go on to hit enough in the bonus time to advance past the Marlins Justin Four in the first round.
+One particular swing got plenty of notice, after Judge hit a ball so high that it ended up striking the Marlins’ retractable roof and falling into the field of play.
+It wasn’t ruled a home run, but it didn’t matter, as Judge went on to hit enough in the bonus time to advance past the Marlins’ Justin Bour in the first round.

-Sports Illustrated’s Tom Verducci, told an interesting anecdote in his latest column that showed how otherworldly that was, because when building the park, the Marlins specifically tried to make it so that no player could hit the roof.
-From the story:
+Sports Illustrated’s Tom Verducci told an interesting anecdote in his latest column that proved how otherworldly that was because, when building the park, the Marlins specifically tried to make it so that no player could hit the roof.

 “Back when the engineers from Walter P. Moore were designing the retractable roof of Marlins Park, they set out to determine how high the roof would have to be so as not to interfere with balls in play.
 They studied the air density and temperatures of Miami and plugged those variables into equations from NASA.
 Then they wrote an algorithm “to generate a volumetric approximation of all the possible batted ball flight paths” and then applied it to their Building Information Modeling to determine the final geometry of the roof structure.